pelagisk/time-energy-bloch-oscillations/README.md

 ![superbloch](/fig/superbloch.png "Super-Bloch oscillations")

-These simulations time-evolve a Gaussian quantum state of width σ in time steps dt, using a time-dependent Hamiltonian
+The (time-dependent) Landau-Zener grid Hamiltonian is defined as

 ![hamiltonian](/fig/h.png "Hamiltonian")

-where $Sz = diag(..., -1, 0, 1, ...)$ and A is a n x n matrix with 1 in all slots.
-This is a generalization of a Landau-Zener crossing, and a periodic Hamiltonian for infinite matrix size.
+where $S_z = diag(..., -1, 0, 1, ...)$ and A is a n x n matrix with 1 in all
+slots.
+This is a generalization of a Landau-Zener crossing, and is periodic in time for infinite matrix size.
 The crossings occur at times which are multiples of ω/λ.
-The Bloch oscillations occur with a period T_bloch = 4π/ω.
+Further features of the Hamiltonian:

-For J = 0: the energies cross without gap
+- for J = 0: the energies cross without gap
-For J = 1/π: the adiabatic energies are time-independent, flat
+- for J = 1/π: the adiabatic energies are time-independent, flat

-There is a duality: for g = s/π, the width of crossings are the same for s and 1/s.
+- for J = s/π, the width of crossings appear to be the same for s and 1/s

+In the paper, we show that the dynamics in such a system can be described as a 1D tight-binding model, where the  adiabatic eigenstates (eigenstates of the Hamiltonian at each time t) form the "sites" and the first diabatic corrections act like hopping terms.
+The energy difference between the adiabatic energies, averaged over one period, acts like a constant force on the adiabatic eigenstates.
+It is well known that such a force leads to Bloch oscillations, which here occur with a period T_bloch = 4π/ω.
+Beyond the average over a period ω/λ, there are also *super-Bloch oscillations* due to beating effects, since the energy difference between eigenstates varies within each period.

+In the simulations, we prepare an initial quantum state which is a Gaussian superposition of adiabatic eigenstates, of width σ, and time-evolve it.
+Depending on the width, this leads to breathing-motion or the typical sinusoidal oscillations.

 ## Requirements and running